lostintangent/workspace-layout/README.md

     "files": [
       "package.json", // Specify an array of files you'd like to auto-open "LICENSE",
-      ["src/extension.ts", "src/types.ts"] // Group one or more files into a distinct editor group ],
+      [  // Group one or more files into a distinct editor group "src/extension.ts",
+        "src/types.ts:10-20" // Select lines 10-20 in the file
+      ]
+    ],
     "terminals": [
       "echo one", // Specify just a command (no name/etc.)